 - The caller said the customer was receiving part of a settlement from a lawsuit against HES and that the settlement would be direct deposited into the customer’s bank account.
 The caller requested the customer’s bank account information.

-We DO NOT EVER call customers threatening to disconnect electric service unless an immediate payment is provided.
+We DO NOT EVER call customers threatening to disconnect electric service unless we receive an immediate payment.

 If you receive a call from someone stating they are an HES employee, but you suspect it is a scam, ask for the person’s name.
 Hang up, dial 887-4200, choose option 5 to reach our operator, and ask to be connected to the person who called you.
 If you find that the person does not work at HES, please inform the operator of the specifics of the scam call so that we can alert all of our customers.

 To help our customers learn more about the various types of scams, we have prepared the following information.
 Take the time to educate yourself so that you don’t become a victim of a scam.

 Federal Trade Commission article on “How to Avoid a Scam”

 Consumer Financial Protection Bureau “Frauds and Scams” webpage

 Consumer Reports article on “How to Protect Yourself From Common Scams”

 AARP’s “11 Ways to Protect Yourself From Fraud in 2021”